 - (a) The purpose of this provision is to permit by rule the drilling, completion and production of certain nonexempt wells.
-Eligible wells are authorized to operate pursuant to this Section without an individual permit from the District. - (b) To be eligible for authorization under this permit by rule, wells must: - (1) be drilled after October 15, 2018; - (2) be located on a tract of land that is ten acres or less;
+Eligible wells are authorized to operate pursuant to this Section without an individual permit from the District. - (b) To be eligible for authorization under this permit by rule, wells must: - (1) be drilled after October 15, 2018;

-- (3) meet spacing requirements found in Appendix A; - (4) be equipped so that it is incapable of producing more than 25,000 gallons per 24-hour period; and - (5) not be part of an Aggregate Well System. - (c) Wells authorized by this Section shall be registered in accordance with Rule §3.31. - (d) Wells authorized by this Section are subject to the production limitations imposed by the District during drought conditions.
+- (2) be located on a tract of land that is ten acres or less; - (3) meet spacing requirements found in Appendix A; - (4) for a well drilled between October 15, 2018 and March xx, 2024 be equipped so that it is incapable of producing more than 25,000 gallons per 24-hour period; - (5) for a well drilled after March xx, 2024 be equipped so that it is incapable of producing more than 10,000 gallons per 24-hour period; and - (56) not be part of an Aggregate Well System. - (c) Wells authorized by this Section shall be registered in accordance with Rule §3.31. - (d) Wells authorized by this Section are subject to the production limitations imposed by the District during drought conditions.